 8. Hartlebury Castle

-They call it a castle, but it looks more like a manor house than anything else to us.
-It’s still here because Hartlebury Castle is worth your time whatever it’s called.
-You can debate what it is or not on the 20 mile drive there.
-Worcestershire County Museum is housed on the grounds, in which you can discover toys through time, archaeology, as well as local and social history.
+They call it a castle, but to me, it looks more like a manor house than anything else.
+It’s still on the list of best castles near Birmingham because Hartlebury Castle is worth your time whatever it’s called.
+On the grounds, you’ll find Worcestershire County Museum where you can discover toys through time, archaeology, as well as local and social history.
 There is also an old Cider Mill to visit, alongside the Transport Gallery which houses a fire engine, hansom cab, many bicycles and carts, and a large collection of decorated Gypsy caravans.
 The castle itself is home to the Long Gallery, where you may marvel at the talking portraits.

 Hartlebury Castle, Kidderminster DY11 7XZ